Temporary Vs. Fixed-Term Contract: What Is The Difference?

 What is A Temporary Contract?

-A temporary candidate is employed by the recruitment agency you source them through and are on their payroll.
+A temporary candidate is employed by the recruitment agency you source them through and is on their payroll.
 The candidate is generally paid by the hour and receives their salary weekly in arrears.
-They will complete a timesheet at the end of each week they work, confirming their hours and break times.
+They will complete a timesheet at the end of each week they work, confirming their hours and break times, as managed by the temping agency.

 What is A Fixed Term Contract?

-A fixed-term contract is an agreed period of time you will have a candidate working for you.
+A fixed-term contract is an agreed period of time during which a candidate will work for you.
 This can be rolling from one month to the next or can cover a known period, often for an absence, for example, a maternity contract.

-An employment contract gives you and the candidate a greater certainty of the length of the booking and therefore there tends to be more commitment from both parties.
+An employment contract gives you and the candidate greater certainty of the length of the booking, and therefore, there tends to be more commitment from both parties.
 We often encourage clients to offer a completion bonus, especially for longer fixed-term employees, to try and encourage the candidate not to leave before the agreed end date.
 If there is a financial incentive, we find the candidate is more likely to commit to the end of the contract.

-A contractor tends to be employed by the company they are employed through and therefore are applicable to benefits as if they were a permanent member of staff and typically, they would be on a one weeks’ notice but this can be longer.
+A contractor tends to be employed by the company they are employed through and therefore are eligible for benefits as if they were a permanent member of staff, and typically, they would be on a one week’s notice, but this can be longer.

 Temporary Vs Fixed Term Contract